Alternative to Gas Boilers: A Guide to other Available Heating Options

 It isn’t only gas that can supply the fuel to heat your home and hot water.
 There are other alternatives which each have its own pros and cons.

 Heard about hydrogen ready boilers?
-Find out more now about the future of home heating using hydrogen as a fuel source and why it’s so good.
+Find out more now about the future of home heating using hydrogen as a fuel source and why it’s such a good idea.

 Electric boilers are exactly as they sound, they are similar to gas boilers however they use an electric heating element.